-I’d like to introduce you to Carole Lipari.
+I’d like to introduce you to my friend Carole.
 She’s the founder and leader of AXIS, a Cru ministry on the campus of the University of Arizona.

 A couple weeks into the new school semester, and Carole is already busy as can be.
 We succeed in connecting by phone to discuss some questions I’d had about AXIS and her “engaging disability culture.”